-Reimbursement of the out-of-pocket expenses for Councillors during the election period will only apply to costs that have been incurred in the performance of normal Council duties as per the Council Expenses Policy.
+Reimbursement of the out-of-pocket expenses for Councillors during the election period will only apply to expenses that have been incurred in the performance of normal Council business, as set out in Council's Expenses Policy.

-Expenses that the Chief Executive Officer identifies that could be perceived as supporting or being connected with a candidate's election campaign will not be reimbursed.
+Expenses that the Chief Executive Officer identifies could reasonably be perceived as supporting or being connected with a candidate's election campaign will not be reimbursed.